rbturnbull/ausdex/paper.md

 ## Spatially aggregating the 2011 and 2016 datasets

 For the 2011 and 2016 datasets, we used the same outline above, but started with a different statistical geographic dataset.
-We used statistical srea one (SA1) aggregated estimates of the seifa variables published as an ABS data cube, and GIS polygons of SA1 boundaries from the ASGS created for 2011 and 2016 to derive suburb aggregated datasets.
+We used statistical srea one (SA1) aggregated estimates of the SEIFA variables published as an ABS data cube, and GIS polygons of SA1 boundaries from the ASGS created for 2011 and 2016 to derive suburb aggregated datasets.

 ## List of data sources for seifa vic submodule